 Once you find what you're looking for, click to view the filing and agree to the terms and conditions.
 When you open the PDF file, you can save, search, print, or share it using Adobe Acrobat's built-in tools.

 The process is a little less streamlined than the United States' EDGAR system.
 Still, it's a good way to find and read company filings.
 However, no third-party services offer access to SEDAR filings, given how they must be accessed and the lack of an API.

 It's important to know what to look for when you use SEDAR to help you identify potential investment opportunities.
 When you know which filings are most useful, you can sort through the clutter to find the data you need to do your due diligence.

 Here are some important filings to watch:

-Canadian investors should familiarize themselves with all of these filing types in order to better research and understand potential investments and existing holdings.
+You can find many other filings covering any number of different circumstances.
+Canadian investors should familiarize themselves with these filing types to better research potential investments and existing holdings.